newideas-code/project-2/README.md

 * Performs addition of two predefined numbers (2 and 4).
 * Demonstrates basic JavaScript functionality and console output.
-* Simple and easy to understand.
-Serves as a beginner-friendly example.
+* Simple and easy to understand; serves as a beginner-friendly example.

 ## Contributing Guidelines